Single On Valentine's Day? Some Self-Care Tips To Celebrate

 Feeling lonely on Valentine’s Day?

 When February 14th rolls around, you may experience a sense of impending doom or anxiety.
 For people who aren’t in a relationship, the holiday might seem like a reminder that they are single.
-You may experience loneliness, sadness, regret, or self-doubt as you see couples go on a first date or show their love with each other.
+You may experience loneliness, sadness, regret, or self-doubt as you see couples go on a first date or show their love to each other.
 If you’ve been single for many years, you might have thoughts of giving up on love altogether.

-Celebrating being single
+Celebrating being single on Valentine’s Day

 While some people may dread Valentine’s Day and its related story of love, romance, and coupledom, others might experience a sense that they are free and liberated.
 Some single people are thankful they get the time and space to spend Valentine’s Day with themselves, their friends, or family members rather than a romantic partner.

-Thankfulness may exist for several reasons.
+This sense of gratitude may exist for several reasons.
 Perhaps someone has had negative romantic experiences in the past and is thankful they are no longer in that situation.
 Some people may also not be interested in romantic relationships in general.
-Those not in relationships may have more time to spend with their friends and family and can devote more time to their hobbies, interests, and self-care.
-These factors can lead to higher life satisfaction when compared to people in romantic relationships.

 Although culture and media convey that it’s impossible to be happy if you’re not in a relationship, research says otherwise.
 A study of British women revealed that 61% of singles were happy being single.
-In addition, experts suggest that the happiest demographic of all is single women without children.
-Whether you're single or in a relationship, satisfaction and fulfillment are possible.
+In addition, experts suggest that the happiest demographic of all is single women without children

 How to spend Valentine’s Day while single